RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 When started as a builder, the Sliver server will mirror log output to stdout by default, however this can be disabled (see `sliver-server builder --help`).

+__⚠️  IMPORTANT:__ Make sure the builder and server have identical `http-c2.json` configuration files to avoid incompatibility problems.

 #### External Builds

 Any operator can see which builders are connected to the server using the `builders` command.
 This command will also show what templates, formats, and compiler targets each builder supports: